adamfowleruk/mljs/planning.md

    - DONE BUG Widgets: Workplace delete all in column leaves hanging assignments
    - BUG Docs: mljsrest Openlayers demo page hovering over marker causes null reference looking for result area by id to change css classes
    - BUG google maps address lookup longitude not working again (check latest social media code for fix - back port)
-   - BUG changing zoom or otherwise altering openlayer search forces collection constraint (any text query) to be forgotten - same is true in reverse
+   - BUG changing zoom or otherwise altering openlayers search forces collection constraint (any text query) to be forgotten - same is true in reverse
     - We don't cache text query as a contributed query?
    - BUG UX Usefulness - OpenLayers needs to be easily configurable to show a marker - what data can be mapped?
 (At moment just document value path)
     - Need to support metadata, including lon/lat geo pair data, summary or title string data, description data, as a minimum